-Arunas Chesonis is a Director and Board Member at C2Sense.
-Mr. Chesonis currently Chairman and CEO of Sweetwater Energy, a biochemical and biofuels technology firm based in Rochester, New York.
+Arunas Chesonis is the Chairman of C2Sense’s board of directors.
+Mr. Chesonis currently serves as Chairman and CEO of Sweetwater Energy, a biochemical and biofuels technology firm based in Rochester, New York.
 Mr. Chesonis also served as Chairman and Chief Executive Officer of PAETEC Holding Corp., a Fortune 1000 telecommunications company acquired in 2011 by Windstream Corp.
 (NASDAQ: WIN) for $2.3 billion.
 Mr. Chesonis founded PAETEC in 1998.
 He previously served as President of ACC Corp. until it was purchased by AT&T in 1998.
 Mr. Chesonis received the Ernst & Young Entrepreneur of the Year Award, the Herbert W. Van Brul Entrepreneurial Award by the College of Business at Rochester Institute of Technology and was elected to the Rochester Business Hall of Fame.
 Mr. Chesonis has a long history in renewable energy.
 His private philanthropic organization, the Chesonis Family Foundation, supports many environmental and renewable energy research projects, and has also given almost $10 million to the Massachusetts Institute of Technology to support breakthrough technology research to address climate change and sustainability.
 He holds a B.S in Civil Engineering from Massachusetts Institute of Technology, and MBA from the William E. Simon Graduate School of Business at the University of Rochester, and an Honorary Doctorate of Laws from the University of Rochester.
 Mr. Chesonis is also a member of the MIT Corporation and is a trustee at the University of Rochester.

 Davide Marini is a technology entrepreneur with expertise in molecular biology, materials science and mechanical engineering.
 Most recently he was co-founder and CEO of Firefly BioWorks, an MIT spin-out company that introduced an instrument-independent technology platform for detection of microRNAs in liquid biopsies (acquired by Abcam).
 The technology was based on individually encoded hydrogel microparticles synthesized by a proprietary method combining UV photolithography with microfluidics.
 Prior to starting Firefly, Davide was a postdoctoral researcher at Children’s Hospital Boston, where he worked on nanomaterials for sensing and drug delivery applications in the area of ion channels.
 Davide obtained his PhD in mechanical engineering from MIT, where he focused on the design of self-assembling peptides, an MBA from Collège des Ingénieurs (France) and a BS in industrial engineering from Politecnico of Milan (Italy).